joshrig/hello-adc/README.md

 - PC31 Display Reset
 - PC01 Data/Command Select

-I'm also driving the LEDs via SysTick:
+I'm also counting with the LEDs as a heartbeat via SysTick:

-- PC18 LED0
+- PC18 LED0 (main)
+- PB14 LED1 (IO1 via EXT2)
-- PC10 LED1
+- PC10 LED2 (OLED1 via EXT3)
-- PD11 LED2
+- PD11 LED3 (OLED1 via EXT3)
-- PD10 LED3
+- PD10 LED4 (OLED1 via EXT3)

-The ADC is configured to use the internal temperature sensors on the die and display the temps on the OLED display.
+The ADC is configured to the use DMAC channel 0 via circularly linked descriptors, each writing samples from the ADC to a different buffer; This creates a double-buffer so I can perform calculations on one while gathering samples on the other.

-**NOTE**

-- The display code for the OLED is utter garbage.
-It effectively turns the bit-addressable display into a 16x2 display.
+The ADC is sampling the light sensor on the IO1 Xplained board via PB00 / AIN12 (EXT2).
+The values are averaged and displayed on the OLED.

+The USART is configured for 115200 8N1.
+There is a very simple command shell on the UART for querying memory locations and printing some module statistics; very useful for debugging.

 To build and flash the application:

 % make -f gcc/Makefile && edbg -b -t same54 -pv -f AtmelStart.bin

 EDBG can be found here: